 Recent rapid progress in wireless communications has created a need of dual-band operation for RF devices, such as the global systems for mobile communication systems (GSM) at 0.9/1.8 GHz and wireless local area network (WLAN) at 2.4/5.2 GHz.
-Recently, numerous research topics on dualband hybrid couplers have been published [6]-[13].
+Recently, numerous research papers on dualband hybrid couplers have been published [6]-[13].
 In [6], a planar dual-band branch-line coupler with a compact circuit area is proposed.
-Each quarter wavelength ($\lambda/4$) section is replaced by a short transmission line section with a pair of shunt short-circuited or open stubs attached to its ends.
+Each quarter wavelength ( $\lambda$ /4) section is replaced by a short transmission line section with a pair of shunt short-circuited or open stubs attached to its ends.
 Based on a similar circuit structure, a rat-race coupler with two arbitrary operation frequencies is presented in [7].
 An alternative branch-line coupler for dual-band operation is introduced in [8].
 The circuit consists of cross branches that offer extra degrees of freedom to achieve the design.
 In [9], a tapped open stub is used to contrive a dual-band branch-line coupler.
 The two bands can be arbitrarily designated by adequately tuning the length and characteristic impedance of the stub.
 In [10], a stepped-impedance line section with two open stubs is proposed to establish a dual-band rat-race coupler.
 In [11], four identical open stubs are devised for design of a novel dual-band rectangular patch hybrid coupler.

 The metamaterial approach [12]-[13] can also be used to implement couplers with the dual-band operation.
 In [12], arbitrary dual-band components such as branch-line and ratrace couplers are realized by composite right- and left-handed transmission line (CRLH TL) sections.
 Dual-band devices are also carried out on the basis of the simplified CRLH TL [13].
 So far, however, it is still a challenge to design a miniaturized dual-band rat-race coupler.
-In [14], a novel circuit unit is utilized to design a dual-band branch line and rat-race coupler with arbitrary power division ratios.
-Each unit consists of a stepped-impedance line section with an open stubs tapped with its both ends.
+In [14], dual-band couplers with arbitrary power division ratios are presented.
+Each transmission line section consists of a stepped-impedance line section with open stubs tapped with its both ends.
 Rigorous design procedure is described and several circuits operating at 2.45/5.2 GHz are realized.
 To the best of our knowledge, it is the first miniaturized dual-band coupler with arbitrary power divisions at two designated bands in open literature.